xblam/titanic/README.md

 use these two together

+explain how thresholds relate to the models and other metrics - when I make and evaluate a model, I should use predict probas to tweak and assess the performance of the model, since this is an easier number to minizer (not really binary).
+On the other hand, when i am actually trying to get answers out of the models it will have to go through a trheshold to get the binary answer.
+In most cases, the model will be built in such a way that the threshold of 0.5 will give the best answer.
+However, this is still something that I can change based on requiements, even though in theory it will always mean that the accuracy of my model will be going down.

 multi class - average these values across classes
 - can weight the results

 f1 score - precision and recall toghether - use with other methods

-curves
-- P&R curve - precision and recall curve
-- roc - recall and fpr -

-accuracy is always easy to understand
+how do i use these features if there are multiple classes?

 the metrics and the curves give a better understanding of the types of errors the model is making, and what the tradeoffs are at each threshold level

 when evaluating a model we should evaluate it on the raw performance, so make sure that we run predict_proba on the models that just output the binary categories

 Control shift G to do to git diff mode to see what changes were made in between versions